imed-ghomari/roadmap-to-janna/my-website/assets/RTJ/Initiatives/worship/Remembrance of allah.md

 * [**Waiting Periods**](Processes/Fill%20up%20most%20of%20your%20time%20with%20dhikr.md): Fill time with dhikr
 * [**Morning, Evening, and Before Sleep supplications**](Processes/Say%20morning,%20evening%20and%20before%20sleeping%20supplications.md)
 * [**Special Occasions**](Processes/Say%20special%20sayings%20in%20special%20occasions.md): Say specific dua and dhikr when entering the home or mosque…
 * **First Ten Days of Dhul Hijjah**: Recite tahlil, takbir, and tahmid aloud and frequently.
+(You can set an automatic notification for this)